phillipgreenii/chowdown/_recipes/carnitas.md

 - Pour 1 cup of the reserved slow cooker liquid over the pork to keep it moist and tender.
 - Broil for 5-10 minutes or until the meat becomes golden browned and crispy on the edges.

+notes:
+- Getting the pork shoulder out of the slow cooker after it's cooked can be a little difficult, given that it's so tender and will likely fall apart.
+I recommend using a spatula underneath to support it when removing.

 ---
-Getting the pork shoulder out of the slow cooker after it's cooked can be a little difficult, given that it's so tender and will likely fall apart.
-I recommend using a spatula underneath to support it when removing.